cosminmgit/GCP-Dynamic-Ansible-Inventory/README.md

 Modify gce.ini to your needs.

 ###############
+If you want to call all hosts from a zone ansible -i ansible/inventory europe-west2-a -m ping

 If you want to filter your instances, you can add network tags.
 Ex: webserver